 We'll match you with the perfect provider, so your business premises has the best EV charging solution for you to start benefitting from charging on-site.

 Not quite, but it is similar.
 EV charge cards work in the same way as a fuel card as you use them to pay for your charging instead of cash or a bank card.
 It’s worth noting that you can use some EV charge cards to pay for your fuel, with invoicing coming all through one account.

 This depends entirely on the charging point in question.
 Like petrol stations, charge points usually become more expensive at demand locations such as motorway service stations.
-Rapid charging points on motorways can cost anywhere up to £7 for a 30-minute charge, usually enough to drive 90 miles.
+Rapid chargers on motorways can cost anywhere up to £7 for a 30-minute charge, usually enough to drive 90 miles.

 Another reason motorway points are more expensive is that they are fast or rapid chargers, which means they deliver more charge in a shorter space of time.
 These charge points are more expensive, even in standard locations.

-The bigger the battery, then the longer it takes to charge.
-There are also several types of charge points that charge at differing speeds, rapid being the quickest, followed by fast and then slow.
+The bigger the battery, then the longer your charging sessions will be.
+There are also several types of charge points that charge at differing speeds, ultra rapid being the quickest, followed by rapid, fast and then slow.